M-Nivetha7/m-nivetha7/README.md

 ---

-## 🏆 Achievements

-- Internship experience in Machine Learning
-- Multiple hackathon participations including 24 to 36 hour events
-- Project leadership in AI based solutions for agriculture and healthcare
-- Certifications in MongoDB Basics and AI skill development programs
-- Industrial visit experience at ISRO for advanced tech exposure

----

 ## 🌱 Growth Mindset

 I believe that learning never stops.
 I work actively on improving communication, presentation, research, and teamwork capabilities.
 Technology evolves every day, and I thrive in this environment that demands constant curiosity and creativity.